codermarcel/SimpleController/README.md

 ### Organizing Controllers

-"When your application starts to define too many controllers, you might want to group them logically:"
+> When your application starts to define too many controllers, you might want to group them logically:

-"mount() prefixes all routes with the given prefix and merges them into the main Application.
-So, / will map to the main home page, /blog/ to the blog home page, and /forum/ to the forum home page."
+> mount() prefixes all routes with the given prefix and merges them into the main Application.
+So, / will map to the main home page, /blog/ to the blog home page, and /forum/ to the forum home page.

 For more information on Organizing Controllers, please take a look at the offical [silex documentation] (http://silex.sensiolabs.org/doc/organizing_controllers.html#organizing-controllers)